 This is one of my favourite scenes from this drama because we (me & hubby) used to do the same when we are bored. 😂 Weird? nope!
 We just know how to have fun!
 And yes!
 It’s Park Seo-Joon and Hwang Jung-Eum again. 🙂

 Genre: Romance, Comedy, Drama, Suspense, Horror

 Starring: Gong Hyo-Jin and So Ji-Sub

-This used to be my number one pick but later you will found out which drama bumped this to second place.
+This used to be my number one pick but later you will find out which drama bumped this to second place.
 I’ve watched this for 5 times and I will watch it again and again and again.

 Tae Gong Shil (Gong Hyo-Jin) has a special ability to see and interact with ghosts but it was more of a curse for her.
 She can no longer live a normal life that she used to have because the souls keep on bugging her all the time.
 Joo Joong Won (So Ji Sub) on the other hand is a snob, selfish CEO and owner of KINGDOM corporation who always calculates and thinks about money.